DigitalRuby/IPBan/README.md

 **Requirements**
 - IPBan requires .NET core 2.2 SDK and Visual Studio 2017 or newer or Visual Studio Code (Linux) to build from source.
 You can build a self contained executable to eliminate the need for dotnet core on the server machine, or just download the precompiled binaries.
+- Running and/or debugging code requires that you run as administrator or root.
 - Supported platforms: Windows (x86, x64), Linux (x64).
 - Mac OS X not supported at this time.